 - If your infant has mild to moderate eczema, the new guidelines recommend feeding them small amounts of baby-friendly peanut foods, like peanut powder or thinned peanut butter, around three times a week starting when they are around 6 months old.

 - If your infant has no eczema or any food allergy, the new guidelines recommend introducing foods that contain peanuts together with other solid foods as often as you would like and in accordance with family preferences and cultural practices after 6 months of age.
 Most children will fall into the low risk category.

 The recommendations to introduce peanut foods early are largely based on a recent study called Learning Early about Peanut Allergy (LEAP), released in early 2015.
 This study found that eating peanut foods early could prevent peanut allergy in high risk infants.

 A second study, LEAP-On, found that if high-risk children ate peanut foods regularly until 5 years of age, there was no increased risk of developing peanut allergy during their 6th year of life even if they avoided peanuts for one year.

 Why did the guidelines for introducing peanut foods change?

 A groundbreaking study found that parents of children at risk for peanut allergy could reduce their baby’s chance of developing a peanut allergy by up to 86 percent by feeding them small amounts of peanut foods as early as 4-6 months of age.
 The LEAP study was released in January 2015 and was so significant that it led to new guidelines by the National Institutes of Allergies and Infectious Disease (NIAID).
-Now, the American College of Allergy, Asthma and Immunology, American Academy of Pediatrics and other medical groups have endorsed those guidelines.
+Now, the American Academy of Pediatrics (AAP) has updated their guidelines, and the American College of Allergy, Asthma and Immunology, American Academy of Pediatrics and other medical groups have endorsed those guidelines.
 Read more about this, here.

 Will these recommendations prevent all babies from developing peanut allergy?